avinashzen123/Kubernetes/CoreConcept.md

 > kubectl exec -it <Pod_name> -- sh
     To get terminal on running container .
 If pod has more than one container
     kubectl exec -it <Pod_name> -c <Container_Name> -- sh

+> kubectl run busybox --image=busybox -it --rm --command -- sh
+    To start a container is interactive terminal and delete after stopping container.

 Note : /proc